niemopen/niem-naming-design-rules/ndr6src.md

 | Ord        | true when the order of the instances of a repeatable property in an object is significant |
 | Range      | the class or datatype of a property |

 Classes, attributes, and relationships have the same names in the metamodel and in CMF.
-(Attributes and relationship names have lower camel case in the diagram and tables, following UML conventions.
-The tables and the CMF specification use the same names in upper camel case, following NIEM conventions.)
+(Attributes and relationship names have lower camel case in the diagram and tables, following the UML convention.
+The tables and the CMF specification use the same names in upper camel case, following the NIEM convention.)

-The definitions in these tables follow the NIEM conventions for documentation (which are described in [section 8](#8-rules-for-documentation)).
+The definitions in these tables follow NIEM rules for documentation (which are described in [section 8](#8-rules-for-documentation)).
 As a result, the definition of each metamodel class begins with "A data type for..." instead of "A class for...".
 (For historical reasons, the name of every class and datatype in the NIEM model ends in "Type", and this is reflected in the conventions for documentation.
 See [section 3.4](#34-the-niem-metamodel).)

 Names from CMF and the metamodel do not appear in the XSD representation of a model.
-Instead, the elements and attributes in the XSD schema document have interpretations making them equivalent to CMF model components.
+Instead, NIEM defines special  interpretations of XML Schema components, making the elements and attributes in an XSD [schema document](#def) equivalent to CMF model components.
 The mapping between CMF components and XSD schema components is provided by a table in each section below, with these columns:

 | Column     | Definition |
 | ---------- | ---------- |